 What does a patron of reading do?

 Other schools might have their own ideas about what a patron of reading does; that’s the beauty of it.
 The title is flexible to suit each author and each school.
-This is what I’ve done so far (since May 2012):
+This is what I did in my first year as patron:

 - Visited the school three times